Basic record keeping models (records of revenue, PKPiR, accounting books)

 As an entrepreneur you are obliged to keep records of your business operations.
-The method of keeping records will depend on the legal form in which your company operates, and the annual income.
+The method of keeping records will depend on the legal form in which your company operates and the annual income.
 You can choose records of revenue, simplified accounting in the form of the revenue and expense ledger (hereinafter ‘KPIR') or full accounting.

 Records of revenue

-Used for the lump sum tax on registered income (see the article: a lump sum on registered income tax).
+Used for the lump sum tax on registered income (see the article: A lump sum on registered income tax).
 It is simplified accounting form.
 It shall be done separately for each tax year.
 The records of revenue shall include only revenues from an economic activity.
-However, there is no need for cost accounting.
+However, there is no need to record costs.
 Taxed in this form, they are not taken into account when determining the amount of tax.
 Importantly, all entries in the records must be properly documented by invoices, receipts and other documents supporting the establishment of a decision.
 One should also collect and retain evidence of purchases of goods for inspection of the tax office.
 Another obligation is a physical inventory (stocktake) at the end of every tax year.
 Records may be carried out by yourself or with the assistance of the accountancy offices.
 In that case, within 7 days from signing the contract, all information related to the place of storage of records should be notified to the tax office.

 For whom tax revenue and expense ledger?